-Food Security Standard (FSS), established by the WWF, Welthungerhilfe, and ZEF (Center for Development Research) with support of the German Federal Ministry of Food and Agriculture.
+The Food Security Standard (FSS) was established by the WWF, Welthungerhilfe, and ZEF (Center for Development Research) with support of the German Federal Ministry of Food and Agriculture.
 It focuses on the Human Right to Adequate Food and addresses the four pillars of food security: availability, access, utilization, and stability.

 FSS provides a set of practical and measurable criteria and audit tools.
 FSS and 4C united their forces to develop a voluntary extension of the 4C core requirements, in accordance with the principles, criteria and indicators of FSS, a so-called 4C Food Security add-on.

 Thanks to intensive and constructive cooperation between FSS and 4C, the checklist for the 4C Food Security add-on is now recognized by FSS.
 Through promoting and implementing this add-on, 4C is determined to strengthen food security on a global scale.
 4C is also the only coffee certification that has integrated FSS so far.